 Ways to Give

-There are many different ways for you to make a planned gift to the Diocese of Jefferson City.
+There are many different ways for you to make a planned gift to your local parish or the Diocese of Jefferson City.
 A starting point could be to meet with a competent estate planning consultant and ask about different available vehicles in light of your individual circumstances.
-A couple of simple ideas for how you might determine an estate gift to the Diocese of Jefferson City are as follows:
+A couple of simple ideas for how you might determine an estate gift to your local parish or the Diocese of Jefferson City are as follows:

 Consider the Diocese of Jefferson City as "one of your children."

-For example, if there are four children in your family, then specify in the Will that upon death, the estate be divided into five equal parts, one for each child and one fo the Diocese of Jefferson City.
+For example, if there are four children in your family, then specify in the Will that upon death, the estate be divided into five equal parts, one for each child and one for your local parish or the Diocese of Jefferson City.

 Consider an "estate tithe" to the Diocese of Jefferson City.

-For example, instruct in the Will that after estate expenses are taken care of, the Diocese of Jefferson City is to receive 10% of what is left over, dividing the other 90% between surviving family, other persons, causes or institutions as desired.
+For example, instruct in the Will that after estate expenses are taken care of, your local parish or the Diocese of Jefferson City is to receive 10% of what is left over, dividing the other 90% between surviving family, other persons, causes or institutions as desired.